judge-meister/enigma-machine/other_enigmas/README.md

 ## bward_enigma.py

-Python Enigma implemeting 1 variant (the M3).
+Python Enigma implemeting 1 variant (M3).

 ## enigma-u_v20_en.html

-Universal Enigma by Daniel Palloks
+Universal Enigma by Daniel Palloks.

 This is a javascript implementation on a webpage.